opentap/opentap/doc/Developer Guide/Plugin Development/Readme.md

 Plugin Development
 ==================

-## TAP Plugin Object Hierarchy
+## OpenTAP Plugin Object Hierarchy

-At the very root of the TAP plugin class hierarchy is the **ValidatingObject** class.
-Items in blue are TAP base classes.
+At the very root of the OpenTAP plugin class hierarchy is the **ValidatingObject** class.
+Items in blue are OpenTAP base classes.
 The green, dotted rectangles are user extensions to those base classes.

  ![](ObjectHierarchy.PNG)